PromptCOS: Towards Content-only System Prompt Copyright Auditing for LLMs: Experiment

 \subsection{Fidelity}

-We hereby evaluate the fidelity of copyright auditing methods.
-Fidelity requires that the normal functionality of the system prompt remains unaffected or only minimally impacted after watermarking.
-We assess fidelity from two perspectives.
-First, we present output examples generated by different watermarking methods under identical inputs to intuitively illustrate their impact on prompt functionality, such as generating incorrect answers or illogical content.
-Second, we employ accuracy degradation and BERTScore as quantitative metrics to measure the effect of watermarking on task performance and semantic preservation in the LLM’s final outputs.
-Although the PR has ``perfect'' fidelity (no modification against the original prompt), it performs poorly in previous experiments, thus we exclud it in this section.
+We evaluate the fidelity of different copyright auditing methods from two complementary perspectives.
+Firstly, we provide qualitative examples of outputs generated by various watermarking methods under identical inputs, intuitively demonstrating their influence on prompt functionality, \eg, causing incorrect or illogical responses.
+Secondly, we conduct quantitative analysis using two metrics: \emph{accuracy degradation}, which measures the impact of watermarking on task performance, and \emph{BERTScore}, which assesses semantic preservation in the LLM's final outputs.
+Although PR exhibits nearly ``perfect'' fidelity due to the absence of any modification to the original prompt, it performs poorly in previous experiments and is therefore excluded.

-\partitle{Examples} As shown in Table~\ref{tab:examples}, we present representative examples to illustrate the consequences of low fidelity (PCG).
+\partitle{Qualitative Examples} As shown in Table~\ref{tab:examples}, we present representative examples to illustrate the consequences of low fidelity (PCG).
 In the simplest task (\ie, change the tense), while the other three methods produce correct answers, the low-fidelity PCG method may still yield incorrect responses.
 In slightly more complex tasks (\eg, antecedent of the pronoun), low fidelity can lead to abnormal or illogical outputs.
 In the mathematical task (\ie, bill calculation), it may result in clear computational errors.
 In code-related tasks (\eg, function writing), low fidelity can render the generated results entirely unusable.
-These outcomes collectively demonstrate that directly adapting existing methods to content-only scenarios often results in poor fidelity, potentially causing prompts to become unreliable or unusable.
 Due to space constraints, further details regarding the examples are provided in Appendix~\ref{sec:examples}.